-"It can either be acidic like vinegar, lemon juice, or wine or enzymatic as in pineapple, papaya or kiwifruit.
-This liquid is mixed with oils which different cultures season with their herbs and spices.”
+"It can either be acidic like vinegar, lemon juice, or wine; or enzymatic, as in pineapple, papaya or kiwifruit.
+This liquid is mixed with oils, which different cultures season with their different herbs and spices.”

 “Marinates are popular because they flavor foods well, make them taste juicier as well as tenderize tougher cuts of meat."

 "Acid causes the meat to break down, allowing the meat tissue to absorb more moisture.
 This produces a juicier, more consistently flavoured result."

 "But too much acid is bad for organic matter, so depending on what is being marinated with what, this process can last seconds or days.
 The trick is in getting the balance of acid, oil, time and spice right.”

 “Marinades can break down the surface and turn the outer layer mushy, if left frozen.
 But always refrigerate food after marinating, to inhibit bacterial growth in raw red meat, fish, and chicken."

 "These contain harmful bacteria and therefore need to be cooked after marinating.
 They also contaminate the marinade, if you've made it in bulk, wishing to use some later - as dipping sauce."